The Sims Mobile: Reception

 The Sims Mobile received "Mixed or average reviews" from critics, holding an aggregated Metacritic score of 73/100.

 Common Sense Media gave the game 3/5 stars, describing it as an "Energy-based life sim" that is "progress purchase-dependent".
 The Verge praised the game, declaring: "Maxis has successfully pared down a very full series into an accessible, easy-to-play game for your commute or bedtime routine".
 Kotaku complimented the timer and energy meters and praised the relationship mechanic.
 Shacknews criticized the timers and the micro-transactions, saying : "As it stands, unless you're really jonesing for a Sims fix while on the go, there isn't much of a reason to let The Sims Mobile insult you by peppering you with its seemingly endless barrage of microtransactions".

-Upon its release, The Sims Mobile topped the App Store.
-During its four months release, The Sims Mobile generated a total of US$15 million.
+Upon its release, it topped the App Store.
+During its four months release, it generated a total of US$15 million.
 As of July 2018, the game generated between US$20 million and US$25 million.